Karen Elson: Music

 In September 2012, she was featured in a campaign called "30 Songs / 30 Days" to support Half the Sky: Turning Oppression into Opportunity for Women Worldwide, a multi-platform media project inspired by Nicholas Kristof and Sheryl WuDunn's book.
 Fringe included Elson's song "The Ghost Who Walks" on their season 4 episode "A Better Human Being".

 Elson opened for Neko Case in October 2013, for eight shows in Case's North American tour.

 Her second solo album, Double Roses, was released in 2017.
 Her third, Green, was released in 2022.

 Personal life

 Elson was married to American musician Jack White, with whom she has two children, from 2005 to 2013.
+Their daughter, Scarlett, walked on the runway at Paris Fashion Week 2025.

 In 2024, Elson married Electric Lady Studios owner Lee Foster.
 They reside in Nashville, Tennessee.

 She is an ambassador for Save the Children and has travelled to Sierra Leone, the Middle East and the Ivory Coast.
 She has written articles and appeared on CNN to advocate for child rights.

 Elson published an autobiography, The Red Flame (2020), in which she details her childhood eating disorder, personal struggles and her career.